Vertigo: Motion sickness

-Motion sickness is common and is related to vestibular migraine.
-It is nausea and vomiting in response to motion and is typically worse if the journey is on a winding road or involves many stops and starts, or if the person is reading in a moving car.
-It is caused by a mismatch between visual input and vestibular sensation.
+Motion sickness is common and related to vestibular migraine.
+It is nausea and vomiting in response to motion.
+It is typically worse if the journey is on a winding road or involves many stops and starts, or if the person is reading in a moving car.
+A mismatch between visual input and vestibular sensation causes it.
 For example, the person is reading a book that is stationary in relation to the body, but the vestibular system senses that the car, and thus the body, is moving.

 Alternobaric vertigo

 Alternobaric vertigo is caused by a pressure difference between the middle ear cavities, usually due to blockage or partial blockage of one eustachian tube, usually when flying or diving underwater.
 It is most pronounced when the diver is in the vertical position; the spinning is toward the ear with the higher pressure and tends to develop when the pressures differ by 60 cm of water or more.